Frequently asked questions about adopting from foster care

 Are there support groups for parents who adopt?
 How can I connect with other adoptive parents?

 Parent support groups provide the opportunity to network, share, and learn from other adoptive parents who are experiencing or have experienced the same things as you.
-Use Child Welfare Information Gateway’s National Foster Care and Adoption Directory to search for parent support groups near you.
+You can search for parent support groups and other post-adoption support services in your area on our website.

 Also check out our Facebook page, where thousands of families are sharing their questions and experiences.